stanman71/Priscilla/devices/client_music/image_guide.md

-# Client Music IMAGE installation
+# Client Music - IMAGE Guide

+A raspberry pi controller to play music by using spotify and lms.

 !
 This manuell discribes the IMAGE based installation only !